Glenn Bujnoch: Professional career

 In 1981, he was limited to six games (starting five), but it was a great year for the Bengals as Bujnoch was a member of the Bengals team that won the AFC Championship and played in Super Bowl XVI.

-He played in nine games off the bench in 1982, his seventh and last with the Bengals.
+Bujnoch played in nine games off the bench in 1982, his seventh and last with the Bengals.

-He signed with the Tampa Bay Buccaneers and played with them in 1983 and 1984, playing a total of 14 games, starting five.
+Bujnoch signed with the Tampa Bay Buccaneers and played with them in 1983 and 1984, playing a total of 14 games, starting five.
 Bujnoch was cut by Tampa Bay before the 1985 season.

-Personal life
+Personal life and death

-Glenn Bujnoch and his wife, Sue, reside in Cincinnati, Ohio.
-They are the parents of former University of Cincinnati offensive lineman and three-year starter (2005–07) Digger Bujnoch, who signed with several NFL teams but never appeared in a regular season NFL game, and Austen Bujnoch, also a three-year starter (2011–13) for the Bearcats.
+Bujnoch and his wife, Sue, resided in Cincinnati, Ohio.
+They were the parents of former University of Cincinnati offensive lineman and three-year starter (2005–07) Digger Bujnoch, and Austen Bujnoch, also a three-year starter (2011–13) for the Bearcats.

+Glenn Bujnoch died on September 28, 2023, at age 69.